Sword of Origin: Zero

-He spoke the words with such conviction that all Louise could do was nod and complete the ritual.
+Faced with such resolve, all Louise could do was nod and complete the ritual.

-When he did, Mr. Colbert relaxed and turned towards Louise.
+Colbert relaxed, and then turned towards Louise.
 "Congratulations, Ms. Valliere."

-Mr. Colbert turned back to the crowd and said, "Well students, let's return to class."
-He cast a quick glance at the Sword and then added, "And remember to keep your opinions to yourself."
+Colbert let out a small sigh and then walked back towards the crowd of teenagers.
+"Well students, let's return to class."
+He stopped, turning briefly to glance at the Sword, and then added, "And remember to keep your opinions to yourself."

 Eventually, she said, "Who are you?"

-Louise frowned, seemingly mulling over his words, but then shook her head.
+Louise frowned.
+After some time, she sighed and shook her head.
 "Not that.
-I meant your actual name, not your runic one."
+I mean your actual name, not your runic one."

 "Ah."
-His expression faltered, and his calm smile turned into a bitter one. "...I have no name, but this person was once known as Emiya Shirou, Master.
+His expression faltered, and his smile dimmed. "...I have no name, but this person was once known as Emiya Shirou, Master.
 Does that answer your question?"

-Louise's frown deepened.
+Louise frowned again.
 "I see."
-She was silent for a few more moments, and then nodded.
+She was silent once more, and then she nodded.
 "Emiya, then."
-She sighed and started walking towards the castle.
+She turned around and began walking towards the castle.
 "Come, Emiya.
 We may discuss our... partnership on the way back."
-There was another sigh and then she said, "I hope mother won't see this as too much of a scandal..."

 "As you wish, Master."

 This is the Tiger Dojo.
-Take the advice?
+Would you like to continue?

 Note.
-Tiger Dojo is a strange hint corner.
-If you would like to complete the story by yourself, or if you would like to keep the characters' images, please be warned.
+The Tiger Dojo is a strange hint corner.
+If you would like to discover the story by yourself, or remain in suspense, please be warned.

 In a place reminiscent of the Emiya Dojo, a voice echoed.